annamatveev/Cremeschnitte/README.md

-# redditGoldenContent
+# Cremeschnitte
-Find golden content in a specific subreddit
+Create rules to find high quality posts and comments in reddit subreddit Edit